The white lipped python has a variety of scientific names, most of them based on the location of the exact subspecies that you’re going to keep.

 So, generally speaking, all of these high humidity-requiring snakes really appreciate a humid hide and a place to swim or soak.

 That said, the white-lipped python seems to be particularly prone to scale rot and high humidity for too long, even if the snake wants it, can bring scale rot on very quickly.

 I suggest avoiding humid hides with this species, though note that you can experiment with them if you wish.
 I simply also suggest that you have a vet on speed dial to treat scale rot should it happen.

-And sometimes you get to tangle with your white lipped python to clean the muck off of them as well, should they decide to keep hanging out in the water after they use it as such.
+And sometimes you get to tangle with your white-lipped python to clean the muck off of them, should they decide to keep hanging out in the water after using it.

-These snakes love to bathe, swim, and relax in a water feature, but be aware that you’re going to have to clean it often.
+These snakes love to bathe, swim and relax in a water feature, but be aware that you will have to clean it often.

 I usually recommend simply having a large food storage bin (or other plastic storage bin) within the enclosure for the snake, weighted down with a small piece of brick or concrete block so they can’t flip it and flood everything.

 Most of them seem to be perfectly happy with this setup.

 The white-lipped python comes from a semi-swampy area and primarily lives on the ground in this area.
 That means they’re built for some extreme humidity… but perhaps not as high as you may think.